 There is an additional option of selecting specific conditions to filter Salesforce entities for synchronization.
 For instance, if we select “Opportunity” then we can enter the name, description, quantity, etc of the Opportunity and create a trigger condition.

-Or we can simply toggle the “Use search query” button to enter a query using the Salesforce Object Query Language as shown below.
+Or we can simply toggle the “Use search query” button to enter a query using the Salesforce Object Query Language.

 You can even add notes to describe what a particular trigger is used for.

-There is a toggle button(“Active?”) that either enables or disables the trigger.
+There is a checkbox that either enables or disables the trigger.
 This is useful when you don’t want to create the trigger all over again, so instead, you simply disable it.
 Remember to make it active if you want the trigger to work.

 Click “Add” after making the changes.